-For federal employment tax purposes, the usual common law rules are applicable to determine whether a worker is an independent contractor or an employee.
+For federal employment tax purposes, the usual common law rules are applicable to determine if a worker is an independent contractor or an employee.
 Under the common law, you must examine the relationship between the worker and the business.
-All evidence of the degree of control and independence in this relationship should be considered.
-The facts that provide this evidence fall into three categories – Behavioral Control, Financial Control, and the Relationship of the Parties.
+You should consider all evidence of the degree of control and independence in this relationship.
+The facts that provide this evidence fall into three categories – Behavioral Control, Financial Control and the Relationship of the Parties.

-Behavioral Control covers facts that show whether the business has a right to direct and control what work is accomplished and how the work is done, through instructions, training, or other means.
+Behavioral Control covers facts that show if the business has a right to direct and control what work is accomplished and how the work is done, through instructions, training or other means.

-Financial Control covers facts that show whether the business has a right to direct or control the financial and business aspects of the worker's job.
+Financial Control covers facts that show if the business has a right to direct or control the financial and business aspects of the worker's job.
 This includes:

 - The extent to which the worker has unreimbursed business expenses